Gmayer111/van-long/README.md

 ## How to run

-1. check node version, sould be >= node v18
-2. yarn install && yarn dev
+1. yarn install && yarn dev

 ## Actual URL Link